Arun-GH/myymotto-vehicle-manager/replit.md

 ## Recent Changes: Latest modifications with dates

+**July 16, 2025**: Implemented PIN and biometric authentication system for existing users
+- Added PIN authentication fields (pin, biometricEnabled) to user database schema
+- Created PIN/biometric authentication API routes for existing users
+- New users still use OTP authentication, existing users can use PIN or biometric login
+- Added PIN setup, PIN login, and biometric toggle functionality
+- Enhanced security with fingerprint authentication for mobile devices
+- Database schema updated and pushed with new authentication fields

 **July 16, 2025**: Enhanced notification system with improved timing logic
 - Updated insurance notifications to trigger when 10+ months have passed since issuance date
 - Updated emission notifications to trigger when 5+ months have passed since emission date